-The Texas Personal Injury Guide was created by Garcia & Ochoa to help injured residents obtain the compensation they need from the insurance companies.
+The Texas Personal Injury Guide was created by the Law Firm of Ricardo A. Garcia to help injured residents obtain the compensation they need from the insurance companies.
 Call today for a free consultation.

 Getting hurt can really be a setback to your life.
 It can especially set you back if you were hurt because of someone else’s negligence.
 When someone else’s carelessness is the cause of your injury, then you may be able to bring a personal injury case against that liable party.
 This can either be an individual or an entity such as a government who is responsible for your injury.
 There are many different types of personal injury cases that our attorney handles on a daily basis.
 We have the experience and expertise to get you the best possible result.
 After you read about your case, please call our office to set up a free consultation.